Supporting local governments to advance communities where everyone can belong and participate in social, cultural, economic and civic life.

 How We Help

 Welcoming Cities recognises that, of all tiers of government, local councils are best placed to understand the complexity and diversity of their communities.
 However, they often engage in this work with limited resources and support.
-Members of Welcoming Cities have unprecedented access to a community of like-minded Local Councils through:
+Members of Welcoming Cities have unprecedented access to a community of like-minded Local Governments and community stakeholders through:

 Supporting local governments to access evidence-based research, resources, policies and case studies.